ne-znam/neznam-atproto-share/README.txt

 Requires at least: 6.0.0
 Requires PHP: 8.0.0
 Tested up to: 6.7.0
-Stable tag: 1.7.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically share to Authenticated Transfer Protocol networks like BlueSky
+Automatically share to Authenticated Transfer Protocol networks like BlueSky and display comments from that network below the post as comments.

 == Description ==

 This plugin enables automatic posting of articles to ATProto networks like BlueSky.
+Also, it enables the display of comments from the ATProto network below the post as comments.

 The plugin adds a new section in the Settings -> Writing page where you can enter the login information for your ATProto network.